 As the national voice for America's Hikers, American Hiking Society (AHS) promotes and protects foot trails and the hiking experience.
 At Yosemite, AHS partners with the trails program to repair and restore trails throughout the park during week-long Volunteer Vacations.

 Wilderness Volunteers is a nonprofit organization created in 1997 to organize and promote volunteer service to America's wild lands.
-At Yosemite, Wilderness Volunteers have been working on a wilderness restoration project near Hetch Hetchy for several years.
+At Yosemite, Wilderness Volunteers have been working on a wilderness restoration project near Hetch Hetchy and Tuolumne Meadows in recent years.